 - Add the dry ingredients to the wet ingredients and mix gently until well combined.

 - Divide this into two halves.
-Add kewra water to one half and Kesari Saffron Powder in the other and combine each of them well.
+Add kewra water to one half and Kesari Saffron Threads in the other and combine each of them well.